 Local Mind services supported over 425,000 people across England and Wales this year.
 Their services include talking therapies, crisis helplines, drop-in centres, employment and training schemes, counselling and befriending.

-Each local Mind is an independent charity run by local people, for local people.
+Each local Mind is an independent charity run by local people for local people.
 They are responsible for their own funding and services.
-We work together in partnership with our local Minds - find out more.
+We work together in partnership with our local Minds.

-Due to the coronavirus outbreak your local Mind may have changed the way it provides services.
-If you currently use services - or are seeking support - please contact your local Mind directly using the map below to check for the latest updates.
+Although local services are now returning to normal due to the coronavirus outbreak, your local Mind may have changed how it provides services.
+If you currently use services - or are seeking support - please get in touch with your local Mind directly using the map below to check for the latest updates.

 Through our experience of over 50 years of local work supporting people experiencing mental health problems we have developed a range of services including specialist Advocacy services and the Enjoying Derbyshire Wellbeing Project.